nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscaled:** Pertaining to the size scale of the drug carriers used in these formulations.

-### Expanded Definition and Usage\nNano-drug formulations represent a significant advancement in pharmaceutical science, particularly for drugs that are poorly soluble in water or have difficult pharmacokinetics.
+### Expanded Definition and Usage:
+Nano-drug formulations represent a significant advancement in pharmaceutical science, particularly for drugs that are poorly soluble in water or have difficult pharmacokinetics.
 By reducing the size of the drug to the nanoscale, these formulations can better navigate biological barriers, such as cell membranes, and can be designed to release their contents in a controlled manner.
 This leads to higher concentrations of the drug at the target site, with minimal exposure to other areas of the body, thus reducing side effects and enhancing patient compliance.